-- 1.8.b.1.
-There must be access to current imaging techniques, nuclear medicine, pathology, a clinical laboratory, and a tumor registry. ^(Core) - 1.8.c.
-There must be a minimum of 600 patients receiving external beam radiation therapy per year cumulatively at the primary clinical site and any participating sites. ^(Core) - 1.9.
+- 1.8.a.
+Beds assigned to the physical medicine and rehabilitation service must be grouped in geographic area(s) within each site. ^(Detail) - 1.8.b.
+There must be educational conference rooms and office space with computer and internet access available to residents and faculty members at each site.
+(Detail Core) - 1.8.c.
+There must be an accessible anatomy laboratory for dissection or an equivalently structured program in anatomy. ^(Core) - 1.8.d.
+The patient population must reflect the full spectrum of neurological and musculoskeletal impairments across the lifespan. ^(Core) - 1.9.
 The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote resident well-being and provide for: - 1.9.a. access to food while on duty; (Core) - 1.9.b. safe, quiet, clean, and private sleep/rest facilities available and accessible for residents with proximity appropriate for safe patient care; ^(Core)